raymondngiam/CarND-Traffic-Sign-Classifier-Project/README.md

 ### How to run

-Download the [pickled dataset](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip), which images have already been resized to 32x32.
+Download the [pickled GTSRB dataset](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip), which images have already been resized to 32x32.

 Extract the `train.p`, `valid.p` and `test.p` files from the dataset zip file to the path `./traffic-signs-data/`